-Both groups have a short bus journey along the coast north of Ericeira and walk back to the hotel along clifftop paths enjoying views of the usually benign but sometimes wild Atlantic.
+The group divides into two - those who want an easy walk and those who want one that is a little more challenging.
+Both groups have a short bus journey along the coast north of Ericeira and walk back to the hotel along cliff-top paths enjoying views of the usually benign but sometimes wild Atlantic.

-Harder walk: We travel a little further to start our walk in the small inland village of Quintas which has a friendly shop/café.
-Our walk will take us through quiet farmland along sandy tracks and paths and into the village of Ribamar, where we pick up the route of the easier walk.
+Harder walk: We travel a little further to start this walk in the small inland village of Quintas.
+The walk will take us through quiet farmland along sandy tracks and paths and into the village of Ribamar, where we pick up the route of the easier walk.
 9 miles (14.5km) with 600ft (180m) of ascent.

 Grounds, Palace and Monastery